thatstoasty/prism/README.md

 ### Improvements

 - Tree traversal improvements.
-- For now, help functions will need to be set after the command is constructed.
-This is to help reduce cyclical dependencies, but I will work on a way to set these values in the constructor as the type system matures.
 - Once we have trait objects, use actual typed flags instead of converting values to and from strings.
-- Update default help command to improve available commands and flags section.
-   Commands without children can be created at compile time, but those with them cannot.
+- Commands without children can be created at compile time, but those with them cannot.
 Perhaps I can find a way to make this work.

 ## Bugs